 In 2016, a Dutch couple who had been living in Costa Rica for 10 years were violently robbed at the bed and breakfast they were running.
 The incident happened just days after another Dutch couple were found murdered in their workplace.

 Intelligent Protection International Limited provides Executive Protection services in Latin America.
 If you are interested in these services, please visit: Bodyguards for Latin America.

 Thefts can range from pickpocketing to gang muggings and armed robbery as well as vehicle robberies in which burglars will smash the windows and grab possessions from the car.
 Such crimes can be avoided if travellers do not leave any sign of valuables in their car.
-Tourists are also advised to avoid large gatherings or gang dominant areas to prevent themselves getting caught up in any trouble.
+The travel advice for Costa Rica is for tourists to avoid large gatherings or gang-dominant areas to prevent themselves getting caught up in any trouble.

 Costa Rica has bilateral relations with 11 countries including the United States of America who is the country’s most important trading partner.
 As well as this, the country shares a mutual concern for the environment and attempting to preserve the tropical resources of Costa Rica.

 Costa Rica enjoys solid economic ties with its Central American neighbours and has also been part of the United Nations since its creation in 1945.

 The roads in Costa Rica are generally in a poor condition, with potholes often causing significant damage to vehicles and accidents in the road.
 The country has one of the highest road accident rates in the world therefore it is extremely important that you remain alert and vigilant on the roads.
 Other drivers have little concern for fellow road users.
 A significant lack of road signs and road names make destination difficult to find, you should ensure you are prepared for the journey before you depart.
 The roads will almost always have lots of hazards and obstacles on them such as pedestrians, farm animals and cyclists.